Thomas Tout: Papers

 Tout was actively involved in the life and running of Manchester University and of the John Rylands Library where he served on the council of governors, but, apart from letters from A. W. Ward, his papers, now housed in the John Rylands Library, contain more information on general academic affairs elsewhere around the country and about his own historical research than the affairs of his own University.
 The collection is greater in quantity than quality, and his wife's supplementary files might actually be of greater interest.
 Letters from former pupils serving in World War I are noteworthy, as are those from their bereaved relatives.
 Though we have the letters to Tout, rather than from him, in this moving correspondence with young men who went from academia to the Western Front, it shows his interest in teaching and in his students.
 Meanwhile, at the level of Manchester University research, a number of his students went on to become major medievalists in the years after World War I, while the Festschrift (1925) in his honor shows his standing among major historians on the Continent and in North America as well as in Great Britain.

-Seeking to enlarge the historical research materials available in Manchester for the benefit of its university's students he planned the ordered development of the university's library and built upon the foundation of E. A. Freeman's library (acquired in 1890).
+Seeking to enlarge the historical research materials available in Manchester for the benefit of its university's students, Tout planned the ordered development of the university's library and built upon the foundation of E. A. Freeman's library (acquired in 1890).
 In collaboration with Henry Guppy, librarian of the John Rylands Library, archival resources for medieval England were obtained so that they could be studied without travels to other parts of the country.
 Tout was a leading force in the creation of the Manchester University Press as it emerged as an important imprint for both medieval and modern scholarship.

 Personal life

-He married Mary Johnstone and lived at 14 Mauldeth Road, on the Fallowfield/Withington border, and later moved to 1 Oak Drive, Fallowfield.
+Tout married Mary Johnstone and lived at 14 Mauldeth Road, on the Fallowfield/Withington border, and later moved to 1 Oak Drive, Fallowfield.
 He and his wife, Mary, moved south to 3 Oak Hill Park, Hampstead, shortly before his formal retirement.
 He was a devout Anglican and died in 1929.
 Their daughter Margaret [Sharpe] was also an academic medieval historian, based at Bristol University.
 James Tait punningly said of Tout: "Tout comprendre, c'est Tout pardonner" (meaning in English: If one understands Tout one can forgive him too).